Free Cass County Public Records (Search for Anyone)

 Another way to look up someone’s marital status in Cass County is with North Dakota State University’s (NDSU) online marriage license index.13 All you need is the name of one of the people, and you can see their marital status.
 Marriage records from 1872 to July of 1944 are available here.

-Retrieve Cass County Birth & Death Records Through the North Dakota Department of Health
+Obtain Cass County Birth & Death Records via the North Dakota Department of Health

 For those looking for birth and death records, you need to go through the North Dakota Department of Health.
 Unlike with other records, birth and death certificates can only be accessed by certain people, such as family members of the individual you’re looking for a birth or death certificate for.